KAZI-AZAHAR-UDDIN/KUKUFM-LANDING-PAGE/README.md

 KukuFM Landing Page Improvement
 Overview
-This project enhances the KukuFM landing page with improved functionality, responsiveness, and performance.
-The updated page features a fixed header and a clean, functional UI.
+This project aims to enhance the KukuFM landing page with improved functionality, responsiveness, and performance.
+The updated version features a fixed header and a clean, functional user interface.

 Features
 Fixed Header:
-Includes branding elements like a logo and site name.
+Includes branding elements such as a logo and site name.
-Provides navigation links to different sections.
+Provides navigation links to different sections of the site.
-Stays fixed at the top of the page during scrolling.
+Remains fixed at the top of the page during scrolling for easy access.
 Technical Stack
 Frontend Framework: React.js
-Styling: CSS (or SASS/CSS-in-JS if preferred)
+Styling: CSS (SASS/CSS-in-JS can be used if preferred)
-Deployment: Netlify or Vercel
+Deployment: Vercel
 API Reference
 The data for the landing page is fetched from the following API:

-API Endpoint
+API Endpoint: KukuFM API
 Installation
+To get started with the project, follow these steps:

 Clone the Repository

 bash